 Strong, unique passwords must be enforced for every account.
 Most accounts come with default passwords that are used before a user-defined password is set.
 Attackers exploit initial passwords to gain access to user accounts and then escalate attacks.
-Such default accounts should be removed completely or their passwords rotated as they are a choice of common entry point for hackers to gain administrative access to web servers.
+Such default accounts should be removed completely or their passwords rotated as they are a choice of common entry points for hackers to gain administrative access to web servers.
 Besides this, default login credentials for any hardware system should be changed as soon as the user starts accessing it.

 Constantly Monitor User Behavior

 Threat actors typically target user accounts to gain entry into the system.
 Once they have obtained a user’s credentials, they can log in to the system and go undetected.
-To check for any compromised identities, it is imperative to monitor the system’s users’ behaviour constantly.
+To check for any compromised identities, it is imperative to monitor the system’s users’ behavior constantly.
 To help with this, deploying User and Entity Behavior Analytics (UEBA)solutions help automatically monitor user activity over time.
-These tools model legitimate user behaviour by creating user profiles based on various parameters and help to identify suspicious account activity efficiently.
+These tools model legitimate user behavior by creating user profiles based on various parameters and help to identify suspicious account activity efficiently.
 In addition, with UEBA tools, security teams can gain visibility into aggregate traffic rates, enabling the detection and prevention of DDoS attacks through the API.

-It is considered one of the most effective methods to prevent privilege escalation attacks as it creates the first line of defence against hackers looking to enter the system.
+It is considered one of the most effective methods to prevent privilege escalation attacks as it creates the first line of defense against hackers looking to enter the system.
 Therefore, it is important to ensure each user creates a unique and difficult password to guess.
 Additionally, organizations can implement Single Sign On (SSO) and Multi-Factor Authentication (MFA) mechanisms to boost the effectiveness of a strong password policy.
 In a production environment, tools such as policy enforcers and password auditors can also scan and identify weak passwords.
 Request for better ones.
 Certain enterprise password management tools also help enforce and create strong, secure passwords that comply with security policies.